seanzhangkx8/ConvoKit/doc/source/parliament.rst

 Each question or answer is viewed as an utterance.
 For each utterance, we provide:

 * id: index of the utterance
-* user: the user who author the utterance
+* speaker: the speaker who author the utterance
 * root: index of the conversation root of the utterance
 * reply_to: index of the utterance to which this utterance replies to (None if the utterance is not a reply)
 * timestamp: time of the utterance